greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/psql.html.md

 The response indicates that the large object received object ID 152801 which one ought to remember if one wants to access the object ever again.
 For that reason it is recommended to always associate a human-readable comment with every object.
 Those can then be seen with the `\lo_list` command.
 Note that this command is subtly different from the server-side `lo_import` because it acts as the local user on the local file system, rather than the server's user and file system.

-**Note:** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.
+> **Note** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.

 \\lo\_list
 :   Shows a list of all large objects currently stored in the database, along with any comments provided for them.

-    **Note:** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.
+    > **Note** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.

 \\lo\_unlink largeobject\_oid
 :   Deletes the large object of the specified OID from the database.
 Use `\lo_list` to find out the large object's OID.

-    **Note:** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.
+    > **Note** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/9.4/largeobjects.html) for streaming user data that is stored in large-object structures.

 \\o \| \\out \[ filename \]
 \\o \| \\out \[ `|` command \]